steventce/team-12/README.md

 SHOW EVENTS
 ```

+### Set custom log in information
+By default, everyone will be logged in as user 43868488 (admin).
+To set a different user id, copy login.js from /server/config/ into /client/public/, edit staffDetails_name and staffDetails_empid as desired.

 ### <a name="starting-the-server"></a>Starting the server
 Start the development server.
 It will use port 3000 by default:
 ```bash